ozkannbuyuk/nestjs-learn/README.md

 Run

-To run the project, run the following commands:
+To run the project, run the following command:

 - `npm start`